AvAl4nch/maze-generator/README.md

 An ascii maze generator written in GO and Python
 ---
-i used this project to learn GO and compear its speed to Python
+i used this project to learn GO and compare its speed to Python

 > the python implementation is not good and can be made way better with OOP